PennyLaneAI/pennylane-sf/doc/devices/tf.rst

   The advantage of this representation is that *any* continuous-variable operation can be represented.
-However, the **simulations are approximations**, whose accuracy, the simulation time, andrequired memory increases with the cutoff dimension.
+However, the **simulations are approximations**, whose accuracy, the simulation time, and required memory increases with the cutoff dimension.

 .. warning::